Online Tutor For English

 lay off: to let workers go due to lack of work

-cut cost; to decrease cost such as labor cost advertising cost, etc.
+cut cost: to decrease cost such as labor cost advertising cost, etc.

-trained to be prepared with knowledge and skills to perform effectively for a given job, work, vocation
+professional: noun. trained to be prepared with knowledge and skills to perform effectively for a given job, work, vocation

 hire: to give a paying job to a worker